What is Theopoetics?

 How are we to be intelligent, thinking creatures on the one hand, and faithful, trusting people on the other?
 One answer to this dilemma is theopoetics.
-Theopoetic arguments suggest that we are best served when we make room in our worldview for the beauty and mystery of life as an integral part of faith: our intelligent, rational minds certainly have a place in faithful living, but they are not sufficient without the tension provided by awe and unknowing.
+Theopoetics suggest that we are best served when we make room in our worldview for the beauty and mystery of life as an integral part of faith: our intelligent, rational minds certainly have a place in faithful living, but they are not sufficient without the tension provided by awe and unknowing.